hongren12/hello-world/README.md

 # hello-world
 my name is Wladimir.
-I am form Russia.
+I am from Russia.